jyn514/jyn514.github.io/content/negative-build-dependencies.md

 ```
 We switched out what `interface.h` resolved to, but ninja didn't know about the changed dependency.

 What we want is a way to tell it to rebuild if the file `src/interface.h` is created.
 To my knowledge, ninja has no way of expressing this kind of negative dependency edge.

-The best you can do is to depend on the whole directory, and that rebuilds far too often.
+{% note() %}

+One possibility is to depend on the *whole directory* of `src`.
+The semantics of this are that `src` gets marked dirty whenever a file is added, moved, or deleted.
+This has two problems:
+- It rebuilds too often.
+We only want to rerun when `src/interface.h` is added, not for any other file creation.
+- We don’t actually have a consistent way to find all directories that need to be marked in this way.
+Here we just hardcoded src, but in larger builds [we would use depfiles](xxx), and depfiles do not contain any information about negative dependencies.
+This matters a lot when there are a dozen+ directories in the search path!

+{% end %}

+x

 {% note() %}